tower1ight/World/0.Sessions and Planning/C.04/Myths/The Mindless.md

 	 1. Will retreat if approached, firing shots behind them as they flee
  3. A solider hunched over a rot beast with viscera laying around, will continue to eat until they leave, if interacted with she will look at you inquisitively, something will come over her and she will attack those that havent been marked
 	 2. rotbeast has empty saddlebags full of collorful stains, and the pits of local stone fruit that grow on surrounding bushes
- 4. In a lightening thicket, you see a a few light wafty columns of chimney smoke coming about a mile off, much closer you hear lots scuffling,
+ 4. In a lightening thicket, you see a a few light wafty columns of chimney smoke coming about a mile off, much closer you hear lots scuffling, more like people dancing than someone creeping up on you.
+	 1. If you investigate you find about 20 goblins gleefully stomping about, forming a tight hoard, before you can do anything to hide or interupt, you see one spot you and in cascade they become alerted one by one and
  5. An empty, remarkably human camp, animal carcasses litter the ground, chunks of meat and viscera have been torn from each body, lumber and felled trees are strewn across the entire area, a path points forward directing your attention towards a series of boats by the lake
  Hey